teaching-lab/stack-cs-activities/activities/data-types-python/README.md

 	* The PDF contains one page with cards for 2 students.
 	* Use one-sided printing.
 * Cut the cards so that each student has 3 data type cards and 15 expression cards.
+	* Prepare a separate set of cards for each student and pin each set together by a paperclip.
+This will avoid the hassle with distribution.

 ## Activity overview